latex3/hyperref/README.md

 ### Manual installation

- a) Download the hyperref files from CTAN or the TUG server.
+ 1. Download the hyperref files from CTAN or the TUG server.
     If necessary, unpack them.
- b) If directory `beta' exists, replace the files by the counterparts
-    in this directory, if you want to use the latest versions.
+ 2. If directory `beta' exists, replace the files by the counterparts in this directory, if you want to use the latest versions.
- c) Generate the package and driver files:
+ 3. Generate the package and driver files: tex hyperref.ins
-      tex hyperref.ins
- d) Install the files `*.sty', `*.def', and `*.cfg' in your TDS tree:
-      cp *.sty *.def *.cfg TDS:tex/latex/hyperref/
-    Replace `TDS:' by the prefix of your TDS tree (texmf directory).
+ 4. Install the files `*.sty', `*.def', and `*.cfg' in your TDS tree: cp *.sty *.def *.cfg TDS:tex/latex/hyperref/ Replace `TDS:' by the prefix of your TDS tree (texmf directory).
     The exception is bmhydoc.sty, it belongs to the source files (TDS:source/latex/hyperref/).
- e) Copy the documentation files to "TDS:doc/latex/hyperref/":
-    manual.pdf, README, README.pdf, ChangeLog, ChangeLog.pdf,
+ 5. Copy the documentation files to "TDS:doc/latex/hyperref/": manual.pdf, README, README.pdf, ChangeLog, ChangeLog.pdf,
     slides.pdf, paper.pdf, options.pdf, hyperref.pdf, backref.pdf,
     nameref.pdf (Also the HTML version of the manual can be put there.)
- f) Update the databases if necessary, eg. for teTeX:
+ 6. Update the databases if necessary, eg. for teTeX: mktexlsr .../texmf
-      mktexlsr .../texmf

 ## AUTHORS/MAINTAINERS